Grippy98/OPT4048-Linux-UserSpace-I2C-Python-Drivers-for-Dummies/README.md

 # Python I2C Userspace Drivers in Linux for Dummies

 ## Before we do any code...
-It's important we understand how the device we want to talk to is laid out We know it talks I2C, which is great, but how are the bits inside organized?
+It's important we understand how the device we want to talk to is laid out.

+We know it talks I2C, which is great, but how are the bits inside organized?

 This is where the Datasheet, and more importantly, the Datasheet Register Map Come in

 Link to the OPT4048 [Datasheet](https://www.ti.com/lit/ds/symlink/opt4048.pdf).